scalacenter/advisoryboard/proposals/xxx-zinc-performance.md

 We believe that this work should include validation tooling to help ensure the stability and effectiveness of the incremental compiler.
-This tooling would provide useful both for finding bugs (e.g. when cases where Zinc under

-compiles) and also in investigating and assessing performance improvements.
+This tooling would provide useful both for finding bugs (e.g. when cases where Zinc undercompiles) and also in investigating and assessing performance improvements.

 It would be an incredibly powerful tool to have the ability to replay a git repository through the incremental compiler, i.e. replaying each commit of a